 A sound machine.
 When all else fails, you can always count on a sound machine to help get your baby to sleep.
 Look for a model that you can control from your smartphone so you can customize everything from the volume levels to the type of noise it makes, from a distance (and with ease).

 Smart storage solutions.
-Whether you are corralling toys, blankets, or burp clothes, an assortment of solid storage solutions is essential in a streamlined nursery.
+Whether you are corralling toys, blankets, or burp cloths, an assortment of solid storage solutions is essential in a streamlined nursery.
 Consider stylish, open storage baskets for organizing stuffed toys or wall-mounted floating shelves for easy access to burp cloths, blankets, and other go-to nursery accessories.

 A baby monitor.
 Separation anxiety is a very real thing for parents.
 Luckily, the web is brimming with state-of-the-art baby monitors to help you keep tabs on your little one while you are away — or in the next room.
 Invest in a monitor that allows for both visual and audio contact (aka one with a live stream video and sound), so you can see and hear what your baby is doing no matter where you are.